 Great Smoky Mountains National Park

-The north entrance at Pigeon Forge-Gatlinburg is one of the busiest entrances because it’s easily accessible from interstates 40 east and west and 75 north and south.
-If you plan on a short visit, enter at the Sugarlands entrance, make a stop at the visitor center to watch the park film.
-From the visitor center, you can hike to Cataract Falls.
-An easy .07 mile trail leads you threw interpretive information to the waterfall.
+The north entrance at Pigeon Forge-Gatlinburg is one of the busiest entrances.
+It’s easily accessible from interstates 40 east and west and 75 north and south.
+Both major thoroughfares.
+If you are passing that way and have some time to visit the park, enter at the Sugarlands entrance and stop at the visitor center to watch the park film.
+From the visitor center, hike to Cataract Falls.
+This trail is an easy .07 mile to the water fall the whole family will enjoy.

-If you are headed south and want to avoid the Gatlinburg entrance altogether, then enter at the Wear’s Valley entrance and continue on Little River Gorge Road through “the sinks”, a popular picnic and photography spot.
+If you are headed south on interstate 75, and want to avoid the Gatlinburg entrance altogether, then enter at the Wear’s Valley entrance and continue on Little River Gorge Road through “the sinks”, a popular picnic and photography spot.
 Then exit in picturesque town Townsend.

 Badlands National Park